 Quiggle thought for a moment and then nodded.
 ‘Okay.’
 Even though okay hadn’t been invented yet.

 ‘But M, C, Z?’ the Language Advisor queried.
 ‘Hardly brilliant, is it?’

 Quiggle got up and pulled the magnetic Z off the board.
 He walked behind Tallyjohn and put the Z on the extreme left edge of the board.
 ‘Look,’ he said, ‘Z first.
-Start with a really angry letter, then all the other countries will sit up and take note.
+Start with an angry letter, and then all the other countries will sit up and take note.
 We’ll have the best alphabet in the world.
 See – it’s a purposeful start – ZHXJE.’

 Tallyjohn threw his hands in the air.
 ‘I give up.
-You know what your problem is?
+Do you know what your problem is?
 Your problem is that the King isn’t your problem.
 He’s mine.
-If I go in there tomorrow and start with this ZHXJE nonsense he’ll have my head off faster than you can say Englebert Humperdink.’
+If I go in there tomorrow and start with this ZHXJE nonsense, he’ll have my head off faster than you can say Englebert Humperdinck.’

 ‘Who?’
 Quiggle asked.